 How do I keep it from looking themed?

 Skip word art and matching sets.
-Mix one vintage element with one modern piece so the room feels personal.
+Mix one vintage note with one cleaner, newer piece so the room feels personal instead of staged; that same balance shows up in most guides to choosing a sofa style that fits your room.

 What’s the quickest way to test comfort in-store?

-Sit back, put your feet flat, and see if you must scoot forward to feel supported.
-If you do, the seat is likely too deep or too tall.
+Sit back, put your feet flat, and check whether you need to scoot forward to feel supported.
+That quick check mirrors the basics behind how sofas are tested.